avi23ms/7nm-FinFET-inverter-design-and-analysis/README.md

-# 7nm-FinFET-inverter-design-and-analysis
+# 7nm-FinFET-inverter-and BGR-design
-Design of inverter using 7nm FinFET and performance analysis
+Design of inverter and BGR using 7nm FinFET and performance analysis